Wednesday October 14 — “What you can plan is too small for you to live”

 — David Whyte (Dec 30, 2013)

 p.s.
 A lot of time on the road and a lot of company here at home have given way to days with more quiet in them; time to sort out details that accumulate in hustle times.
-This morning, I remember someone asking me to send her/him a digital copy of George Herbert’s “Love Bade me Welcome” (1633).
+This morning when I was preparing today’s post I remember someone asking me to send her/him a digital copy of George Herbert’s “Love Bade me Welcome” (1633).
+Trouble is, I can’t remember who asked.
+I fussed a little while before noticing an obvious solution.
 Here’s the poem, it runs deep and creates a place of stillness if read out loud, as great poems do.
-It makes such a difference in my life.
-I like to post it now and then.

 Love bade me welcome; yet my soul drew back,